catspeed-cc/sd-webui-forge-docker/README.md

 These are the current tags:
 ```
-catspeedcc/sd-webui-forge-docker:latest - (coming soon)
+catspeedcc/sd-webui-forge-docker:latest - currently points to v1.0.0
-catspeedcc/sd-webui-forge-docker:v1.0.0 - (coming soon)
+catspeedcc/sd-webui-forge-docker:v1.0.0 - latest stable version (first release)

-catspeedcc/sd-webui-forge-docker:development - kept @ parity w/ development, unsupported
+catspeedcc/sd-webui-forge-docker:development - (not supported, parity w/ development branch, if you use it you're on your own.)
-catspeedcc/sd-webui-forge-docker:bleeding - can be literally anything I want to test, unsupported
+catspeedcc/sd-webui-forge-docker:bleeding - (not supported, ephemeral, if you use it you're on your own.)
 ```

 There are a few main files:
 ```
 docker-compose.yaml # CPU-only

 docker-compose.single-gpu.nvidia.yaml   # Single GPU only
 docker-compose.multi-gpu.nvidia.yaml    # ONE OF MULTIPLE GPU only

 docker-compose.combined.nvidia.yaml     # ONLY so you can copy the service into
                                         # a different docker-compose.yml file ;)
 ```

 As far as I know there is no way to combine multiple GPU's on this one same task (image generation) but you can dedicate one of many GPU's to image generation and then use the other GPU's for other tasks (chat, development, etc)

 - Clone the catspeed-cc repository for now `git clone https://github.com/catspeed-cc/sd-webui-forge-docker.git`
+- DO NOT run the `webui-docker.sh` script ever, it is meant ONLY to be ran inside the docker containers at runtime. (automatic, ignore)
-- Read the rest of this section, then jump to either [CPU Only](https://github.com/catspeed-cc/sd-webui-forge-docker/edit/feature-docker/README.md#cpu-only-untested), [Single GPU Only](https://github.com/catspeed-cc/sd-webui-forge-docker/edit/feature-docker/README.md#cpu-only-untested), or [Single of Multiple GPU Only](https://github.com/catspeed-cc/sd-webui-forge-docker/edit/feature-docker/README.md#cpu-only-untested)
+- Read the rest of this section, then jump to either [CPU Only](https://github.com/catspeed-cc/sd-webui-forge-docker/README.md#cpu-only-untested), [Single GPU Only](https://github.com/catspeed-cc/sd-webui-forge-docker/README.md#single-gpu-only-untested-should-work), or [Single of Multiple GPU Only](https://github.com/catspeed-cc/sd-webui-forge-docker/README.md#single-of-multiple-gpu-only-tested)

-All Docker support for now goes to [catspeed-cc issue tickets](https://github.com/catspeed-cc/sd-webui-forge-docker/issues) until and if this ever gets merged upstream.
+All Docker support for now goes to [catspeed-cc issue tickets](https://github.com/catspeed-cc/sd-webui-forge-docker/issues) until and _only if_ this ever gets merged upstream.

 ### CPU Only (untested)

 Simply run `docker compose up` as it will select automatically the `docker-compose.yml`.
 There is no configuring as far as I can tell.
 If otherwise please submit a [catspeed-cc issue ticket](https://github.com/catspeed-cc/sd-webui-forge-docker/issues)

-### Single GPU Only (untested)
+### Single GPU Only (untested, should work)

 - Edit `docker-compose.single-gpu.nvidia.yaml` there are comments to guide you
   - You won't need to edit this on first run, unless you have issues.